rjkoepp/dwf-books-and-courses/docs/c-programming-language/book-notes/2-types-operators-expressions.md

 return any non-zero value for true.
 In the test part of `if`, `while`, `for`, etc., "true" just means "non-zero," so this makes no difference.

-Implicit arithmetic conversions work . much as expected.
+Implicit arithmetic conversions work much as expected.
 In general, if an operator like `+` or `*` that takes two operands (a binary operator) has operands of different types, the "lower" type is *promoted* to the "higher" type before the operation proceeds.
 The result is of the higher type.
-Section 6 of Appendix A states the conversion rules precisely.
+[Section 6 of Appendix A](/docs/c-programming-language/book-notes/appendix-a-reference-manual#sec-a-6) states the conversion rules precisely.
 If there are no `unsigned` operands, however, the following informal set of rules will suffice: